 “It is our intention that the redevelopment of these properties will further the exciting revitalization of Chinatown – and are working accordingly with the City of Vancouver to further this vision,” Bonnis added.

 Concerns about the demolition of the structures, especially the much-loved Brickhouse, have been circulating since 2014.
-An online petition against the redevelopment has 769 signatures and reads:
+An online petition against the redevelopment has gained significant traction:

 “Vancouver is drowning in an ocean of copy-and-paste corporate chain bars.
 The Brickhouse is a great independent bar, but now it could be demolished to make way for a new condo development in Chinatown.
-The Creekside Student Residence and Jimi Hendrix shrine could be taken out with it.”
+The Creekside Student Residence and Jimi Hendrix shrine could be taken out with it,” reads the petition text.

 New condo development in Chinatown is facing increased criticism.
 Community activists say the new condos and retailers are not comfortable spaces for those living near the poverty line, or the Chinese seniors who have lived in the neighbourhood for decades.

-According to 2006 census data, the area is one of the poorest in Vancouver, with a median income of $17,658 compared with $47,299 for the city as a whole.
-With recent developments such as the Keefer Block, BlueSky Chinatown and 188 Keefer, income levels have no doubt risen, but the area is still home to many low-income residents.
+According to 2006 census data, the neighbourhood is one of the poorest in Vancouver, with a median income of $17,658 compared with $47,299 for the city as a whole.
+With recent developments such as the Keefer Block, BlueSky Chinatown and 188 Keefer, income levels have risen, but the area is still home to many low-income residents.

 Bonnis says they hope to develop the property in a respectful manner that honours the history of the site.